janlonden/kuvaify/README.md

 **transitionOverlap**

-Fade in and out transition overlap ratio between 0.1 and 1.
+Fade in and out transition overlap amount.
+Takes a value between 0.1 and 1.
+Lower values equals more overlap.
 A value of 1 might increase performance.

 ```
 transitionOverlap: 0.2